WebDevLuke/OrionBP/README.md

 ## Framework configuration
 #### Choosing a grid system
-Orion allows you to define a grid system of your choice with SASS then generating all the required CSS classes and media query mixins automatically.
+Orion allows you to define a grid system of your choice using variables.
+SASS then generates all the required CSS classes and media query mixins automatically.
 To locate these variables open `/dev/sass/partials/_config.scss`.

 ```sh
 $responsive: true;